rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 * Did any other host connect to this domain?
 * Has this hash been seen before?

-IOCs are campaign artifacts, not attack logic.
-They are useful for scoping and rapid campaign detection, but they should not be confused with the behavior that made the attack possible.
+IOCs are campaign artefacts, not attack logic.
+They are useful for scoping and rapid campaign detection, but they should not be confused with the behaviour that made the attack possible.
 They are also fragile.
 The attacker can change the filename, hash, path, domain, infrastructure, or tool.

 An IOB is more durable: